Reception Desk Dimensions & Materials for Commercial Lobbies

-Reception Desk Height, Width, And Depth
+Reception Desk Height, Width, and Depth Guidelines

-ADA Lowered Section And Knee Space
+ADA-Compliant Lowered Section and Knee Clearance

 Reception Desk Size Benchmarks (US)

-Element | Typical Range | ADA Minimum | Best For | Notes |
+| Element | Typical Range | ADA Minimum | Best For | Notes |

-Seated work surface | 28–30″ high | — | Long computer tasks | Ergonomic chair + foot clearances |
+| Seated work surface | 28–30″ high | — | Long computer tasks | Ergonomic chair + foot clearances |

-Standing counter | 40–42″ high | — | Quick transactions | Add a modesty panel |
+| Standing counter | 40–42″ high | — | Quick transactions | Add a modesty panel |

-Accessible section | — | 36″ high; 36″ long (parallel) or 30″ long + knee/toe clear (forward) | Public/commercial check-in | Same depth as the main counter |
+| Accessible section | — | 36″ high; 36″ long (parallel) or 30″ long + knee/toe clear (forward) | Public/commercial check-in | Same depth as the main counter |

-Width (per staff) | 60–72″ | — | 1 staff station | Add 30–36″ per extra station |
+| Width (per staff) | 60–72″ | — | 1 staff station | Add 30–36″ per extra station |

-Depth | 24–30″ | — | Most setups | 30–36″ for large devices |
+| Depth | 24–30″ | — | Most setups | 30–36″ for large devices |

 Which Clearances Keep Flow And ADA On Track?